Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-The seller draws a uniformly random number $x=x_1\ldots x_{\log_2H}\in \{0,\ldots,H\!-\!1\}$ and for each $i\in\{1,\ldots,\log_2H\}$, sends a commitment $R_i$ to $x_i$ and a commitment $R'_i$ to $1-x_i$, and proves to the buyer that she knows the log base $g$ of one of $R_i$ and $R'_i$ and the log base $h$ of one of $R_i$ and $R'_i$, without revealing any additional information.\footnote{Since it is assumed that the seller cannot know the log of any commitment in both bases, this means that the seller knows the log base $g$ of one of the commitments and the log base $h$ of the other, i.e., they are indeed commitments to some $x_i$ and its complement $1-x_i$.} The buyer then draws a uniformly random number $y=y_1\ldots y_{\log_2H}\in\{0,\ldots,H\!-\!1\}$ and sends it to the seller.
-For each $i\in\{1,\ldots,\log_2H\}$, the seller calculates $z_i=x_i+y_i$ mod $2$.
-Note that as long as either the seller or the buyer indeed drew their number uniformly at random, the number $z=z_1\ldots z_{\log_2H}$ is distributed uniformly in $\{0,\ldots,H\!-\!1\}$.
+The seller draws a uniformly random number $x=x_1\ldots x_{\log_2H}\in \{0,\ldots,H\!-\!1\}$ and for each $i\in\{1,\ldots,\log_2H\}$, sends a commitment $R_i$ to $x_i$ and a commitment $R_i'$ to $1-x_i$, and proves to the buyer that she knows the log base $g$ of one of $R_i$ and $R_i'$ and the log base $h$ of one of $R_i$ and $R_i'$, without revealing any additional information.\footnote{Since it is assumed that the seller cannot know the log of any commitment in both bases, this means that the seller knows the log base $g$ of one of the commitments and the log base $h$ of the other, i.e., they are indeed commitments to some $x_i$ and its complement $1-x_i$.} The buyer then draws a uniformly random number $y=y_1\ldots y_{\log_2H}\in\{0,\ldots,H\!-\!1\}$ and sends it to the seller.
+For each $i\in\{1,\ldots,\log_2H\}$, the seller calculates $z_i=x_i+y_i\bmod2$.
+Note that since $H$ is a power of $2$, as long as either the seller or the buyer (or both) indeed draw their number uniformly at random, the number $z=z_1\ldots z_{\log_2H}$ is distributed uniformly in $\{0,\ldots,H\!-\!1\}$.
 Therefore, having the buyer pay $H$ if $z<s$, and $0$ otherwise, results in the required distribution.
 It remains for the seller to prove to the buyer whether or not $z<s$.
-Note that a commitment to the bits of $z$ is in fact commonly known: for each $i$, the commitment to $z_i$ is $R_i$ if $y_i=0$ and $R'_i$ if $y_i=1$.
-Since commitments to both $z$ and $s$ are known, the seller can use methods from the previous examples to prove to the buyer that $z<s$ (or alternatively, that $z\ge s$) without revealing any additional information.
+Note that a commitment to the bits of $z$ is in fact commonly known: for each $i$, the commitment to $z_i$ is $R_i$ if $y_i=0$ and $R_i'$ if $y_i=1$.
+Since commitments to both $z$ and $s$ are known, the seller can use the technique from Illustrative Example 3 to prove to the buyer that $z<s$ (or alternatively, that $z\ge s$) without revealing any additional information.